Brosssh/legendary-study-3.0/README.md

 ## 📙 Issues or suggestion
-In case of issues or suggestion, open a [GitHub issue](https://github.com/Brosssh/legendary-study-3.0/issues/new?template=Blank+issue) or contact me on Discord (brosssh).
+In case of issues or suggestion, open a [GitHub issue](https://github.com/Brosssh/legendary-study-3.0/issues/new?template=Blank+issue) or contact me on Discord (brosssh)